After 15 hours of research evaluating 85 products, we picked Champion Men's Powerflex Compression Short as our top choice.

 Most compression underwear is made with moisture-wicking, quick-drying fabric.
 This helps to reduce salt crystals forming on your skin and causing chafing as you run or exercise.
 The compression won't be as firm as outerwear, but they are an excellent "support" option to use if you don't need high-grade compression.

 Outerwear – Compression outerwear will look like a pair of bike shorts or running tights that cut off at the knees, and they'll be made with the tight fit and compression that you want.
-However, the material will usually be a bit thicker than underwear, and with a greater durability.
+However, the material will usually be a bit thicker than underwear, and with greater durability.
 This is necessary because the shorts will be exposed to the elements, rub against the seat of your bicycle, and receive more wear and tear than underwear.

 Compression outerwear will usually be pricier than underwear.
 The material will be durable but may not always provide efficient moisture-wicking (you'll use proper sports underwear for that).
 The fit around the legs will be tight, but you may have more space around the groin area to fit your athletic underwear.

 With your outwear compression shorts, you'll want to find a pair of slim-fit athletic underwear made with thinner fabrics.
 Thick fabrics will increase the risk of bunching underneath the tight-fitting compression shorts.
 This is one time when it's better to wear briefs rather than boxers or boxer briefs.
-The high cut of briefs make them perfect for keeping everything comfortable underneath the compression shorts.
+The high cut of briefs makes them perfect for keeping everything comfortable underneath the compression shorts.

 As with any other item of clothing, you have to know what you're looking for when buying compression shorts.
 Every brand offers its own unique features, styles, and sizes.
 It's worth taking the time to shop around to find the right pair of compression shorts.